 And if you want to write more, you start talking about yourself as a writer.
 That will help the resistance disappear because you’re already thinking, “This is what I do.
 This is just a natural part of what I do” versus “I am somebody who is now going to try doing this other thing.”

 One thing I’ve realized, gym, to use it as an example, again — When I’m trying to grip my way through a workout, it’s hard.
-But you know, if I just let go, and see [INAUDIBLE] at the process, then it just sort of happens.
+But you know, if I just let go, and surrender to the process, then it just sort of happens.
 I mean, it’s still objectively hard, but you know, stoics talked about how when there’s pain and suffering — that’s Tony Robbin’s thoughts.
 Two different things.
 If you choose to suffer over and event, it’s almost like getting hit by the same dot twice.
-It’s just like if you’re in the process of a hard workout, there is objectively the fact that it is hard, and then there’s me struggling the fact that is hard and saying, “This is hard.”
+It’s just like if you’re in the process of a hard workout, there is objectively the fact that it is hard, and then there’s me struggling against the fact that is hard and saying, “This is hard.”

 David Tian: Physical fitness is such a great analogy and metaphor for life.
 One of the things I discovered along those lines is when the pain starts to happen, instead of wishing you weren’t working out or hating it, you lean into it.
 You go deeper.
-One of the things I did squat some deadlifts today and kettle bell swings all in the same workout.
+One of the things I did squat and deadlifts today and kettle bell swings all in the same workout.
 I love this day, but it’s a tough workout.

 After a deadlift state, I’m just standing normally.
-I feel like after a little while, not too long in the lower back, like, “Oh man, [INAUDIBLE].”
+I feel like after a little while, not too long in the lower back, like, “Oh man, sore.”
 But that’s a good sign.
 But anyway, one of the things that happens is, inevitably, you’ll reach that point where you’re getting to failure.
 Ideally, every set or the later sets should be towards failure in the type of hypertrophy workouts I do.
-You can think about the muscle.
+You could think about the muscle.

 That actually makes the pain feel good and your brain reinterprets the feeling.
 It’s like, “Yeah.”
 Sometimes, I try not to say that too loud.
 But when I finish that, I sound like, “Yeah!”
 You know.

 Henry Chong: Yes.
-I can remember that the resistance is directlyproportional to the size of the thing you’re trying to do.
+I can remember that the resistance is directly proportional to the size of the thing you’re trying to do.
 If you’re looking at the stream and you see a big lion that means that it’s something important and it’s exactly where you need to go.

 David Tian: Right.
 So just going back to the story and just to end off, we’ll try to end off.
 The passage ends with, “I daren’t come and drink,” said Jill.
 “Then you will die of thirst,” said the Lion.
 “Oh, dear.
 I suppose I must go and look for another stream, then.”
 He says, “There is no other stream.”
 The penultimate line on this passage, “I supposed I must go and look for another stream, then” is the default response of everybody.

 The best response — I run this show Man Up.
 And in the Man Up show, it’s just Q&A. Every question, there’s an easy response.
-But most of the video or most of the responseis me massaging the truth because I know over 10 years giving answers, I can’t just say at point blank because there’s going to be resistance.
+But most of the video or most of the response is me massaging the truth because I know over 10 years giving answers, I can’t just say at point blank because there’s going to be resistance.
 If you just point-blank tell them or tells me some ex situation.
 The point-blank truth is that relationship will never work out, will 99% chance it won’t work out.
 You need to go through the breakup recovery process and go through a therapeutic process.